-Providers should be aware that the processing time for information changes to the EFT is approximately two to three weeks.
+Providers should be aware that the processing time for EFT information changes is approximately two to three weeks.
 In the interim, paper checks are mailed to the provider's pay to address.

 Providers should review their monthly bank statement to identify payments made by the Department.
 The deposit account number on the bank statement consists of the middle five digits of the Medicaid provider number with two leading zeros plus the remittance advice number.
 The amount of the deposit is the same as the total payment shown on the financial page of the remittance advice.